Stolen Valor – Military Service Exploited for Religion in Government

 - Coos Bay, Oregon wants to retain a Christian shrine with a war plaque.
 MAAF is submitted commentary along with local residents.

-- Decorated Afghanistan War Veteran Sues North Carolina Town Over Sectarian Symbols At Veterans’ Memorial, Nov 2, 2012, A 2 hour documentary exposes Christian nation theology underlying religious shrines for war memorials.
+- Secular Government protected in King, NC, Jan, 2014.
+Decorated Afghanistan War Veteran Sues North Carolina Town Over Sectarian Symbols At Veterans’ Memorial, Nov 2, 2012, A 2 hour documentary exposes Christian nation theology underlying religious shrines for war memorials.
 In King, NC, a war memorial holds one flagpole to provide a privileged place for Christianity.
-The city council has provided a lottery for other religions, but the thin veneer of diversity has led almost exlusively to a privileged position for Christianity at a government memorial.
+The city council has provided a lottery for other religions, but the thin veneer of diversity has led almost exclusively to a privileged position for Christianity at a government memorial.
 A veteran who spoke up have been ostracized and the tyranny of the majority eventually won in King.
 ACLU threatens lawsuit, City council legislates lottery

 - American Humanist Association challenges 40-foot-tall Maryland National Capital Park cross